Been to Hell: Background

 The first surfacing of the track was on January 11, 2011, when the band officially announced the title of their second album, American Tragedy, and released a short one-minute preview video of the album.
-The video included an instrumental of Been to Hell, which was untitled at the time.
+The video included an instrumental of "Been to Hell", which was untitled at the time.
 The track was the third song released following the first single, "Hear Me Now", and the promotional single, "Comin' in Hot".
 The full song was released on the band's official website at midnight on February 5 as a free download to add fans to their mailing list and to promote the album.
 In addition, an official lyric video was released that showed flashes of Los Angeles and the band's new masks, an elaboration of the album's preview video.
 The track was removed as a free download a few weeks later before it was released as a single and put on iTunes on March 15, 2011.
 The music video was co-directed by Jeff Janke and Corey Soria, with a cameo by porn star Peter North.

 A remix of the song by KMFDM titled "Been to Hell... and Back!" was included on the 2011 remix album American Tragedy Redux.

 Music video

 On March 15, an official music video was released on iTunes, but was available for free to people who pre-ordered the album from iTunes.
 The video was posted on the band's official website three days later on March 18 for viewing.
 Differing from the official lyrics video for the song, the music video shows clips of Los Angeles and the band performing.
 The band is shown playing in an underground garage with two podiums holding a drum kit on one and some percussion instruments and a keyboard on the other.
 Da Kurlzz plays the percussion and keyboards while the band's touring member, Daren Pfeifer, plays the drums in the video without any mask.
 J-Dog raps the first verse, Johnny 3 Tears raps the second, and Charlie Scene raps the third.
 The choruses are sung by Danny with Charlie Scene doing background vocals.
 When the band is performing, a few shots of the member performing has every other member in the background shown to be frozen in motion, even if there is a part for their instrument at the time.

-The Story was written by Jeff Janke and Directed by Jeff Janke and Corey Soria.
-The two Directors have been friends since high school and played in bands together for many years.